1-day Norfolk Spring and Summer Birding Tours - Birding the Norfolk Coast

-Norfolk in spring is a county of change and contrast.
+Norfolk in spring and summer is a county of change and contrast.
 April sees the cold of winter left behind and the return of warmth and growth to the coastal areas.
-The increased daylight hours signal the beginning of spring migration and this is the focus of our coastal spring birdwatching day tour.
+The increased daylight hours signal the beginning of spring migration and this is the focus of our coastal spring and summer birdwatching day tours.
 As we move into May, most of the migrant species are settled in and we can begin to witness the miracle of life in progress as the number of resident and migrant species reaches its peak.
-Our spring coastal tour will begin at 8am and finish around 4:30pm.
+Tours in June and July will pick up late migrants and fascinating breeding behavior.
+Our spring and summer coastal tours will begin at 8am and finish around 4:30pm.
 With birders and other tourists gravitating to several well-known sites, we will instead head to some of the lesser-known areas of the Norfolk coast.
 We will come across a similar selection of species to those seen at better known sites but will hopefully enjoy our birds with less people around.

 We begin our tour at Thornham Harbour, with the first part of the tour expected to take around three hours.
 Our meeting point, with its 18th century coal barn, is a great spot to find wading birds (shorebirds), such as Eurasian Curlew, Eurasian Whimbrel, Common Snipe, Eurasian Oystercatcher, Black-tailed Godwit, Pied Avocet, Common Redshank, and Grey Plover.
 Scarce shorebirds (waders) here can include Common Greenshank, Spotted Redshank, Bar-tailed Godwit, and Little Ringed Plover.
 We should come across migrant passerines too, with Northern Wheatear, Common Whitethroat, Common Cuckoo, and Eurasian Blackcap likely.

 Pied Avocet – one attractive-looking wader!